Research

 Do spouses pool useful information and learn from each other when they have incentives to do so?
 In an experiment with married couples in India, we vary whether individuals discover information themselves or must instead learn via a discussion about what their spouse discovered.
 Women treat their own and their husband's information the same.
 In contrast, men respond half as much to information discovered by their wife, even when it is perfectly communicated.
 When paired with strangers, both men and women heavily discount their partner's information relative to their own.
 We thus provide evidence of a gender difference in social learning (only) in the household.

 Fiscal and Education Spillovers from Charter School Expansion.
 With Camille Terrier.
-Conditionally accepted, Journal of Human Resources.
+Forthcoming, Journal of Human Resources.

 Do charter schools drain resources and high-achieving peers from non-charter schools?
 We provide new evidence on the fiscal and educational consequences of charter expansion for non-charter students, using a 2011 reform that lifted caps on charter schools for under-performing districts in Massachusetts.
 We use complementary synthetic control (SC) and differences-in-differences instrumental variables (IV-DiD) estimators.
 Our results suggest greater charter attendance leaves per-pupil revenue unchanged but increases per-pupil expenditures, hence generating a fiscal stress on traditional public schools.
 Charter expansion also induces schools to shift expenditure from support services to instruction and salaries, and ultimately increases non-charter students’ achievement in math.